The Best (Ahem!) of Brancatelli

 THE MARTIN DEUTSCH READER

 Here is something you will not read in a Martin Deutsch column: He turned 80 in April, 2011.
-Martin doesn't celebrate his birthday, but we shouldn't ignore more than 50 years of work of the man who essentially invented business-travel journalism.
+Martin doesn't celebrate his birthday, but we should not ignore more than 50 years of work of the man who literally invented business travel journalism.
 So I've got some thoughts about the man and choose 17 of his columns worth revisiting.